clay3d-io/blender-addon/README.md

 ![Clay Addon Ui](./public/how-to-use-4.png)

-5. Exporting to clay may take some time, but once it is complete, you will see this popup.
+5. Exporting to Clay may take some time, but once it is complete, you will see this popup.
 You can now click `Open in Clay`!

 ![Export Successful UI](./public/how-to-use-5.png)